-A voting committee comprised of distinguished IWMF Board Members, Courage in Journalism Awardees, former IWMF grantees, and senior practicing journalists and editors will select grantees.
+A voting committee comprised of senior practicing journalists and editors will select grantees.

 The Fund for Women Journalists is accepting applications on a rolling basis.
 Applicants will be notified of the fund’s grant decisions approximately 4-6 weeks after submission.
 We will work with individual grants recipients to determine a completion timeline that best suits the project – most project timelines are six months to one year long and funds are distributed when the grant recipients are chosen.

 Applicants are encouraged to consider their project publication or production plans in advance of submission and may include an optional letter of support for their project.

 Applicants must be prepared to provide the following information (in English):